Advertisement

 Civil Rights Organizations

-Groups like the ACLU of Georgia and the Atlanta Community Press Collective cannot independently document police response to incidents.
-They must rely on official accounts or after-the-fact records requests.
+Groups like the ACLU of Georgia and the Atlanta Community Press Collective can independently document police response in real time, instead of relying solely on official accounts or after-the-fact records requests.

 Neighborhood Safety